nicodmf/HighlightBundle/README.md

 - http request to appspot
 - http request to hiliteme

-Two caches mecanismes permit to conserve highlighted informations about languages and work made by the highlighter, moreover symfony integrate cache.
+Two caches mechanisms permit to conserve highlighted informations about languages and work made by the highlighter, moreover symfony integrated cache.

 Installation
 ============
 Standard symfony installation :

-- download and decompresse the bundle package in `vendor/bundles/Highlight`
+- download and decompress the bundle package in `vendor/bundles/Highlight`
-- if git is installed, to perform this action, tape the command :
+- if git is installed, to perform this action, enter the command :

 ```
 git submodule add git://github.com/nicodmf/HighlightBundle.git vendor/bundles/Highlight`